abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 while
 $ l ./core/meta
 will not find it since there is no /qt/core/meta

+More e.g. if current working dir. is /usr,
+	l lib

+Defaults to have recursive in between so it should mean (in way of shell global star) searching for:
+	/usr/lib
+	/usr/*/lib
+	/usr/*/*/lib
+	/usr/*/*/*/lib
+	or as shell globstar: 	/usr/**/lib
+So prefixing the relative path with ./ to become l ./lib, will ensure only search /usr/lib (the first one)

 In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and a directory is found in current working dir (precisely there), then the entire directory content will automatically be shown, otherwise else place in deeper depth, it will just list them out normally regardless of the type.
 If this purpose is needed in another way of path specification mentioned above, ie. in wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.